Fitness Testing

 Strength and Power

-A max bench press test is used in NFL, NBA and NHL testing, though the weight used differs.
-The age and strength level of the draft camp attendees are be a factor here, as the weight is selected in order to achieve a range of results – there would be no point having too high a weight so that no one can lift it, and vice versa too light a weight and all can do many repetitions and it becomes a test of strength endurance.
+A max bench press test is used in NFL, NBA and NHL testing, though the weight lifted in each test differs.
+The age and strength level of the draft camp attendees are a factor here, as the lifted weight is selected in order to achieve a range of scores – there would be no point having too high a weight so that no one can lift it, and vice versa too light a weight and all participants can do many repetitions and it becomes a test of strength endurance.
 All four sports utilize the vertical jump test for measuring explosive leg power.
 In addition, the AFL uses a sport specific running vertical jump, and basketball uses a one step jump.

 Agility